 Available in various sizes in canvas, paper and stretcher framed.

 Concept / Art direction: Radhi Jangla De / Ranadip De

 Beauty, the world seemed to say.
 And as if to prove it (scientifically) wherever he looked at the houses, at the railings, at the antelopes stretching over the palings, beauty sprang instantly.
 To watch a leaf quivering in the rush of air was an exquisite joy.
 Up in the sky swallows swooping, swerving, flinging themselves in and out, round and round, yet always with perfect control as if elastics held them; and the flies rising and falling; and the sun spotting now this leaf, now that, in mockery, dazzling it with soft gold in pure good temper; and now again some chime (it might be a motor horn) tinkling divinely on the grass stalks—all of this, calm and reasonable as it was, made out of ordinary things as it was, was the truth now; beauty, that was the truth now.
 Beauty was everywhere.

 Meticulously crafted.
 Beautifully produced.
 Using archival pigment inks on the finest canvas and textured paper stock.
-With an extra protective film layer on canvas.
 For a stunning, lasting, work of art.

 Robust canvas prints, using fade-resistant ink, and a protective film layer, can last up to 150 years with proper care.
 Unlike cheaper paper, canvas is also less susceptible to yellowing, fading, creasing, and damage.